git-moss/ConvertWithMoss/README-FORMATS.md

 * 'Re-sample to 16bit/44.1kHz': If enabled, samples will be resampled to 16bit and 44.1kHz.
 While the device can play higher resolutions as well it might impact the performance.
 * Options to write/update [WAV Chunk Information](#wav-chunk-information)

-## Waldorf Quantum MkI,MkII/Iridium/Iridium Core

-This family of Waldorf synthesizers supports the playback of multi-samples.
-One preset can contain 2 layers.
-A layer is a complete preset in itself and simply concatenates 2 single presets.
-Each preset can have up to 3 oscillators of which each oscillator can contain its own multi-sample.
-If this format is used as the source it produces 1 or 2 output presets, one for each layer.
-If used as the destination format, each group of the source multi-sample is applied to one of the 3 oscillators.
-If the source contains more than 3 groups, all zones of the additional groups are added to the multi-sample of the 3rd oscillator.

-### Destination Options

-* Options to write/update [WAV Chunk Information](#wav-chunk-information)

 ## WAV files

 If WAV is selected as the source format, all WAV files located in the same folder are considered as a part of one multisample.
 You can also select a top folder.
 If you do so, all sub-folders are checked for potential multisample folders.